 What Makes White Fillings Different?

 Not all white fillings are made of the same material.
-In fact, Dr. Matthew Ward, our dentist in Bay City, Michigan has various materials available that he can use.
+In fact, Dr. Matthew Ward, our dentist in Bay City, MI, offers a wide variety of cutting-edge dental materials in our office.
 These include:

 Composite fillings are also called plastic fillings.
-While they’re not exactly the kind of plastic you’re used to, they are made of a similar synthetic material.
-Composite fillings match your teeth exactly and they can be applied in one appointment, which makes them a convenient choice.
+This is because they are comprised of a synthetic plastic substance that closely matches your tooth color.
+These white fillings can be applied in just one simple appointment, which makes them a convenient choice for most dental patients.
 However, they are not as strong as some of our other options.
-We may not choose composite fillings for molars or other teeth that are used for biting down hard and chewing, like the molars.
+We may not choose composite fillings for molars or other teeth that are used for chewing.

 How Are White Fillings Placed?